-Howto Cook the Fruit to the Best Advan-tage-Valuable Hints for House-keepers.
+How to Cook the Fruit to the Best Advan tage-Valuable Hints for House-keepers.
 Some one has said that there is as much nourihment in an egg as in a pound of beef.
 This is too enthusiastic an assertion, as far as the egg is concerned, and does scarcely justice to the beef.
-At the same time the egg, which is so indispensable to the litchen, reconciling, amalgamating and putting its life and soul into thankless ingredents, which afterwards ignore its actual existence, or acknowledge it with a growl-"too much egg"-has scant justice done to its own independent individuality as an attractive article of diet.
-Boiled eggs, posched eggs, and fried eggs have their large and admiring constituency, but om-slets are apt to be leathery, and cooks too season, flavors and produce new and pleasing varieties.
-Every cook-book gives valuable recipes for omelets.
-It is only necessary here to say something of the method of composition, which is, after all, the chief thing.
-And while eggs are so abundant and cheap, in the markets selling at 18 cents and retailed for 25 cents a dozen, there can be no better time for experiments, for omelets, like other valuable works, are only the result of experience and practice.
+At the same time the egg, which is so indispensable to the litchen, reconciling, amalgamating and putting its life and soul into thankless ingredents, which afterwards ignore its actual existence, or acknowledge it with a growl-"too much egg"-has scant justice dove to its own independent individuality as an attractive article of diet.
+Boiled eggs, peached eggs, and fried eggs have their large and admiring constituency, but omwhich comerct requires in cooking, if they have the gay wisdom and imagination to season, flavors and produce new and pleas ing varieties.
+Every cook-book gives val-uable recipes for omelets.
+It is only neces-sary here to say something of the method of composition, which is, after all, the chief thing.
+And while eggs are so abundant and cheap, in the markets selling at 18 cents the United States to decide, without parand retailed for 25 cents a dozen, there can tisanship, the great question, Who is the be no better time for experiments, for omelets, like other valuable works, are only the result of experience and practice.

-The first consideration is, that the eggs should be beaten very light and separately the whites stirred in only just before cooking-this, notwithstanding it is the custom most cooks to make one matter of the egg beating.
+The first consideration is, that the eggs should be beaten very light and separately, the whites stirred in only just before cookng-this, notwithstanding it is the custom of most cooks to make one matter of the egg beating.
 The pan should be mode-rately hot; if too hot, while there is difficulty in preventing the burning of the outside, the inside will be left half raw and accordingly disagreeable.

-If possible, after the omelet is on the fire, it should not be touched by a knife or spoon.
-In fact, it is worth while going in training to acquire the art of turning the omelet, by a species of coaxing such as is practised by professed cooks.
-This is done by taking the handle of the pan, and gently though abruptly jerking it so that the omelet will raise itself gradually and finally make the required flop.
-When done, i should be turned over on a folded napkin and doubled.
+If possible, after the omelet is on the fire, it should not be touched by a knife or | did but there are lots of men who take comspoon.
+In fact, it is worth while going in fort in trying to spoil a sunny day by pretraining to acquire the art of turning the omelet, by a species of coaxing such as is practised by professed cooks.
+This is done by taking the handle of the pan, and gently though abruptly jerking it so that the omelet will raise itself gradually and finally "If we don't have a f make the required flop.
+When done, it should be turned over on a folded napkin and doubled.

 So much for the omelet proper, which is capable of taking on a new color every day.

-To make oyster omelet, cut off the gristly parts, mince the rest fine, and stir in the mixture or spread on the outside before folding.
+To make oyster omelet, cut off the gristly minute." parts, mince the rest fine, and stir in the mixture or spread on the outside before folding.
 Cold cauliflower, minced, the tops of asparagus cooked and cut fine, both make nice omelets.
-Cooked tomatoes stirred in the mixture make a handsome as well as palatable dish.
-For an comelet aux fin herbes, stir in two spoonfuls of chopped course at breakfast, jelly and jam spread on the omelet bef re folding is an agreeable variety.
+Cooked tomatoes stirred in the mixture make a handsome as well as palacable dish.
+For an omelet aux fine herbes, stir in two spoonfuls of chopped thyme, parsley and sweet marjoram.
+For a course at breakfast, jelly and jam spread on the omelet bef re folding is an agreeable variety.
 These are hints sufficient as to the possibilities of the omelet, but be it remembered that all are vain unless the dish be served up hot.